zj5559/Meta-Updater/README.md

 If you have any questions when install the environment or run the tracker, please contact me (zj982853200@mail.dlut.edu.cn).

+## Parameters
+1. For the "Stark_MU", we set the "p.update_interval" to 200 for long-term trackng benchmarks, and set it to 50 for short-term tracking benchmarks.
+2. The upgraded meta-updater (MU) has a hyper-parameter "p.lof_thresh", it controls the model's update in the initial 20 frames based on the local outlier factor (LOF) of the current bounding box.
+We find that the trackers usually perform well when p.lof_thresh=2.5.
+For different trackers and tracking benchmarks, 1.5~3.5 is a proper range for obtaining a better performance.

 ## Reference
 * **This work is an extention of:**